 Historical Timeline of the A2AC

 In spring, A2AC began construction to renovate and connect our two downtown buildings.
-We are expanding the number of classroom/flexible spaces, adding a second ceramics studio and gallery space that will only feature student and instructor artwork.
+We expanded the number of classroom/flexible spaces, adding a second ceramics studio and another gallery space.
 Finally, making visual art more accessible to passersby with a street-facing exhibition gallery.

 In March, the COVID-19 pandemic began and forced the US and many other countries to lock down.
 In April, the A2AC launched ArtBox: Outreach.
 This program started to provide youth no longer in school with art supplies, but it has since evolved and expanded.
 It now provides art supplies to all vulnerable populations – from childhood involved in the juvenile justice system to adults and their caregivers participating in memory care programs.
 A2AC also started a free art resource website, complete with art challenges and projects that people can complete with items found around one’s house, and launched a full online shop, the A2AC Shop.
 In July, A2AC raised $50,000 through a crowdfunding campaign to continue the growth of Art in Public and A2AC Murals.
 These funds paid the artists a living wage and covered other mural expenses like equipment rentals, paint, permits, etc.